Dustin Diamond: Behind the Bell

 In 2009, Diamond published a memoir in which he recounted behind-the-scenes anecdotes of the production of Saved by the Bell from his point of view, titled Behind the Bell.
 The book paints an unflattering portrait of many of Diamond's colleagues and backstage behavior.
 Some of these claims were repudiated by Diamond's colleagues and questioned by critics.
-Diamond later commented on the book's content in a December 2013 appearance on an Oprah: Where Are They Now? segment on the OWN Network, in which he stated that the book was ghost written by an author who simply interviewed him and compiled the book from his answers.
+Diamond later commented on the book's content in a December 2013 appearance on an Oprah: Where Are They Now? segment on the OWN Network, in which he stated that the book was ghostwritten by an author who simply interviewed him and compiled the book from his answers.
 He claimed that many parts of the book, such as allegations of teen sex and drug use, were fabricated from very minor statements he made during the interviews.

 Other work

 Diamond was also a musician and formed an alternative metal band called Salty The Pocketknife.
 Diamond played bass and wrote much of the music as well.
 Shortly after recording their first album, the band split up due to internal disagreements.
 Diamond also appeared on truTV's The Smoking Gun Presents: World's Dumbest... as a commentator.

 He appeared as a host at the 12th annual Gathering of the Juggalos.

 In August 2013, Diamond became a housemate on the twelfth series of Celebrity Big Brother in the UK.
 He became the fourth housemate to be evicted on Day 16.

 Diamond was a spokesperson for the Rockford, Illinois-based insurance company Insurance King.
 In some of its commercials that he is featured in, he makes several references to Saved by the Bell (with logos in the commercial saying "Saved By the King").
-In other commercials, he is shown to be pulled over, not caring about the already numerous tickets he has because he is “saved by the King!”, being in a Western style standoff, and being a terrible barber.
+In other commercials, he is shown to be pulled over, not caring about the already numerous tickets he has because he is "saved by the King!", being in a Western-style standoff, and being a terrible barber.